gaesu-96/custom_loupe/README.md

 The second stage trains the segmentation head.
 To do so, simply replace the command line argument `stage=cls` with `stage=seg` in the stage 1 command.

-The third stage jointly trains the backbone, classifier head, and segmentation head.
+The third stage is optional, which jointly trains the backbone, classifier head, and segmentation head.
 By default, a portion of the validation set is used as training data, while the remainder is reserved for validation.
 The reason why I use validation set as an extra training set is the test set used in the competition is slightly out-of-distribution (OOD).
 I found that if continue training on the original training set will result in overfitting.
 However, if you prefer to train the whole network from scratch directly on the training set, you can do so by:
 ```bash
 python src/train.py stage=cls_seg \